RaduGalan1/pers_proj/README.md

 # :trophy: A few recent distinctions (from the last two years)
 ------

-Prize: Special scholarship for academic study of the work entitled: "Generation and Simulation of Artificial Human Societies using Anthropologically modelled Learning Agents"
-Year: 2021-2022
-Awarded by: Babes-Bolyai University Cluj-Napoca
-(as confirmed by the university [website](https://www.cs.ubbcluj.ro/burse-speciale-pentru-activitatea-stiintifica-in-facultatatea-de-matematica-si-informatica-competitia-2021-2022/) )

-Prize: Mention award on SCSS 2020 National Conference for work on Active Learning application on Road infrstructure detection
-Year: 2020
-Awarded by: Babes-Bolyai University
-(Confirmed by name and video on the [university website](www.cs.ubbcluj.ro/scss/) )

-Prize: 3rd place on Idea Pitching competition IdeaJam
-Year: 2021
-Awarded by: Babes-Bolyai University
-(Confirmed by diploma and by their [webpage](https://ttc.centre.ubbcluj.ro/innovation-labs-teams/) )

-Prize: Participation in International hackathon
-Year: 2020
-Awarded by: Cloudflight Coding Contest
-(Confirmed by diploma)

-Prize: Participation in International hackathon Hash Code
-Year: 2020
-Awarded by: Google
-(Confirmed by diploma)

-Prize: Participation in National Startup Hackaton
-Year: 2020
-Awarded by: Innovation Labs
-(Confirmed by diploma and by our team “Voyas” on their [facebook page](https://www.facebook.com/events/2755024327897789/?post_id=2815609768505911&view=permalink)  )

-Prize: Top 15 qualifying teams (for Incubator round) in National Startup Hackaton
-Year: 2021
-Awarded by: Innovation Labs
-(Confirmed by diploma, [articles](https://ttc.centre.ubbcluj.ro/innovation-labs-teams/), official website or Facebook page)

-Prize: Participation for 7 months in National Startup Incubator Competition
-Year: 2021
-Awarded by: Innovation Labs

-Prize: Won qualification round and participated in semi-finals of the Bosch Future Mobility Challenge (RC-autonomous driving international competition)
-Year: 2020 – 2021
-Awarded by: Robert Bosch SRL
-(Team and other details can be found at their [website](https://boschfuturemobility.com/bosch-future-mobility-the-challenge/) )
+#### Special scholarship for academic study of the work entitled: "Generation and Simulation of Artificial Human Societies using Anthropologically modelled Learning Agents"
+  - Year: 2021-2022
+  - Awarded by: Babes-Bolyai University Cluj-Napoca (Confirmed by the university [website](https://www.cs.ubbcluj.ro/burse-speciale-pentru-activitatea-stiintifica-in-facultatatea-de-matematica-si-informatica-competitia-2021-2022/) )

+#### Mention award on SCSS 2020 National Conference for work on Active Learning application on Road infrstructure detection
+  - Year: 2020
+  - Awarded by: Babes-Bolyai University (Confirmed by name and video on the [university website](www.cs.ubbcluj.ro/scss/) )

+#### 3rd place on Idea Pitching competition IdeaJam
+ - Year: 2021
+ - Awarded by: Babes-Bolyai University (Confirmed by diploma and by their [webpage](https://ttc.centre.ubbcluj.ro/innovation-labs-teams/) )

+#### Participation in International hackathon
+ - Year: 2020
+ - Awarded by: Cloudflight Coding Contest (Confirmed by diploma)

+#### Participation in International hackathon Hash Code
+ - Year: 2020
+ - Awarded by: Google (Confirmed by diploma)

+#### Participation in National Startup Hackaton
+ - Year: 2020
+ - Awarded by: Innovation Labs (Confirmed by diploma and by our team “Voyas” on their [facebook page](https://www.facebook.com/events/2755024327897789/?post_id=2815609768505911&view=permalink)  )

+#### Top 15 qualifying teams (for Incubator round) in National Startup Hackaton
+ - Year: 2021
+ - Awarded by: Innovation Labs (Confirmed by diploma, [articles](https://ttc.centre.ubbcluj.ro/innovation-labs-teams/), official website or Facebook page)

+#### Participation for 7 months in National Startup Incubator Competition
+ - Year: 2021
+ - Awarded by: Innovation Labs

+#### Won qualification round and participated in semi-finals of the Bosch Future Mobility Challenge (RC-autonomous driving international competition)
+ - Year: 2020 – 2021
+ - Awarded by: Robert Bosch SRL (Team and other details can be found at their [website](https://boschfuturemobility.com/bosch-future-mobility-the-challenge/) )